 Assault/sexual assault, harassment/sexual harassment, dating/domestic/sexual violence, and discrimination/sexual discrimination are major violations of the College District's Board Policies.
 Students who violate this section are subject to sanctions up to expulsion from the College District and/or criminal charges.
 For a list of Code of Conduct violations and possible restitutions, please see the Student Code of Conduct, available in the Course Catalog.
-Please report assaults or suspicious behavior immediately to the College District Police Department at 979-830-4100 and/or the Title IX Coordinator at 979-830-4700.
+Report all InProgress crimes to 911.
+If the call is delayed report them to 979-277-7373